14 Comparing quantitative data within individuals

 1. What are the individuals (units of analysis)?

-1. Explain why this is a within-individuals comparison.
+1. Explain why this study uses a within-individuals comparison.

 2. Construct a histogram of the differences.